RowenTey/Stock-Price/README.md

 This website is fully coded with Python.
 We utilised the `Streamlit` module as our web app's framework, given its simplicity and effectiveness in visualising data.

-The `Matplotlib` library was also used to visualize our data and construct our charts.
+The `Matplotlib` library was also used to visualise our data and construct our time series charts.

 Our stock price prediction model is LSTM, built using Data Science and Machine Learning libraries like `Numpy`, `Pandas`, `Keras` and `Tensorflow`.